The page for smartphones is this place

 1. *1Total of loans and bills discounted, acceptances and guarantees, foreign exchange, etc. (sum of Resona Bank, Saitama Resona Bank, Kansai Mirai Bank and Minato Bank).

-In-Depth Analysis of Our Qualitative Climate Change Scenarios
+In-Depth Qualitative Analysis of Climate Change Scenarios

 Formulation of Scenarios for Each Priority Sector and the Qualitative Analysis of Developments in Climate Change-related Risks